Skip to contents

 3. Transitive: If ii dominates jj and jj dominates kk, then ii dominates kk

-Front Construction
+Front construction

 1. Compute domination counts and dominated sets